 "We've come in with a focus.
 We know we have a pretty solid group so to get a whole lot of people here tonight was great so, hopefully, we can keep it going," said the Wellington player in his second stint with the Hawks after a forgettable season with coach Tab Baldwin in 2013.

 "We stuck to what we do best so, fortunately, we managed to get a win," he said after Pledger claimed the only double-double of the clash with 14 points and 13 rebounds.

-The visitors had to be the favourites as the NBL losing grand finalists last season but someone forgot to tell that to the Hawks, under the tutelage of Hawks rookie NBL head coach Zico Coronel.
+The visitors had to be the favourites as the NBL's losing grand finalists last season but someone forgot to tell that to the Hawks, who are under the tutelage of Hawks rookie NBL head coach Zico Coronel.

-The beaming smile of Hawks board chairman Keith Price required no interpretation.
+The beaming smile from Hawks board chairman Keith Price required no interpretation.